stszap/coredns.io/content/manual/what.md

 > CoreDNS is powered by plugins.

 Writing new [plugins](#writing-plugins) should be easy enough, but requires knowing Go and having some insight into how DNS works.
-CoreDNS abstracts away all other bits, so that you can just focus on writing the plugin functionality you need.
+CoreDNS abstracts away a lot of things, so that you can just focus on writing the plugin functionality you need.